AustinWise/DllInjectionPoc/README.md

 The problem is not in how .NET loads this library.
 The problem is in how MSQuic references DLLs.
 This vulnerability applies to any system that uses `msquic.dll`.

 This was tested with .NET 7.0.5.
+The MSQuic version is 2.1.1.0.

 `run.cmd` builds and runs the proof of concept.